cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 - The seller adds his name as input for the transaction.

-- The seller adds an output, which updates the name to `xyz` and sends `x` CHI *more than the amount currently held in the name coin* into the name's output.
+- The seller adds an output, which updates the name to `xyz` and sends `x` XCRC *more than the amount currently held in the name coin* into the name's output.

 - The seller then signs the input using the flags `SINGLE | ANYONECANPAY`.